-The Fair Debt Collection Practices Act (FDCPA) is usually thought of as a law used to fight the abusive tactics of aggressive debt collection agencies, but homeowners in foreclosure are increasingly bringing FDCPA claims to fight foreclosure.
+The Fair Debt Collection Practices Act (FDCPA) is usually thought of as a law used to fight the abusive tactics of aggressive debt collection agencies, but homeowners in foreclosure sometimes bring FDCPA claims to fight foreclosure.

 Read on to learn more about the FDCPA and whether the FDCPA can help you if you are a struggling homeowner facing foreclosure.

 The FDCPA (15 U.S.C. § 1692, et seq.) is a federal law that protects consumers from abusive collection practices by debt collectors.
 Generally, a debt collector under the statute is someone who regularly collects debts owed to others, including collection agencies and attorneys who collect debts on a regular basis (see Heintz v.
 Jenkins, 115 S.Ct.
 1489 (1995)), and perhaps a debt buyer.
 (Learn about who's subject to the FDCPA.)